-Supplementary material for the class taught on April 3rd 2020 as part of online activities within SCA Virtual Classroom and Artisan Display group on Facebook.
+Supplementary material for the class taught on April 3rd 2020 as part of online activities within Virtual Classroom and Artisan Display group on Facebook.

 Introduction to perfumery

 •In the beginning, the perfumery was under tight control of rulers and priests.
 “Democratization” of perfume usage happened during the Hellenistic period (in Greece) and Late Republic (in Rome).

 •Cyprus seems to be an exception since the of use of perfumes oils and other fragrances was spread across the population (and not restricted to the elites).

 •Around 4-5th century CE, independent warehouses, shops and stores were set up.
 Very often stores provided customized containers for clients looking for luxury goods.

 •Adulterated and second grade products were sold to unsuspecting customers (and we still deal with the same issue in the 21st century CE).

 •Trade both from the West to the East and from the East to the West developed in the 3rd millennium BCE.